 The practices are designed for the students to complement their basic acknowledgments and to acquire relevant experimental skills.
 Two Practical series, each evaluated on a maximum of 1 point will be made.
-Attendance at practices is mandatory to pass the course.
+Attendance at practices is mandatory to pass the course in the continuous evaluation process.
+Alternatively, if resigning to the continuous evaluation, practical evaluation may be obtained by a single final test in the laboratory.
 After each session, a test on laboratory procedures and / or assimilated skills in the practical sessions will be held.
 One component of that score may depend on the individual results of each practice.